Colors TV

-Colors TV is an Indian general entertainment broadcast network owned by Viacom18.
-The network's programming consists of family dramas, comedies, youth-oriented reality shows, shows on crime and television films.
+Colors TV is an Indian general entertainment pay television channel owned by JioStar, a joint venture between Viacom18 and Disney India.
+Its programming consists of family dramas, comedies, fantasy shows, youth-oriented reality shows, shows on crime, and television films.

 History

-It was launched on 21 July 2008 by Viacom18 under then Chief Executive Officer Rajesh Kamat.
+It was launched on 21 July 2008 by Viacom18 under CEO Rajesh Kamat.
+In April 2011, Raj Nayak was appointed CEO, replacing Rajesh Kamat, who left to join CA Media.